thehcginstitute-com/wp/wp-content/plugins/sg-cachepress/readme.txt

 2. The SiteGround Optimizer Caching Page handles your Dynamic caching and Memcached.
 Here, you can exclude URls from the cache, test your site and purge the Dynamic caching manually.
 3. The SiteGround Optimizer Environment Page, you can force HTTPS for your site, tweak the WordPress Heartbeat Optimization, pre-fetch external domains and enable the Database Maintenance.
 4. The SiteGround Optimizer Frontend Optimization Page allows you to Minify HTML, CSS & JS, as well as to remove query strings from your static resources and disable the Emoji support.
-5. The SiteGround Optimizer Media Page allows you to optimize your Media Library images, aswell as adds Lazy Loading functionality for your site.
+5. The SiteGround Optimizer Media Page allows you to optimize your Media Library images, as well as adds Lazy Loading functionality for your site.
-6. The SiteGround Optimizer Speed Test Page, allows you to test your site loading speed, aswell as additional tips on improving your site performance.
+6. The SiteGround Optimizer Speed Test Page, allows you to test your site loading speed, as well as additional tips on improving your site performance.

+## Data Collection ##

+Collection of technical data is optional and is [listed here](https://www.siteground.com/kb/what-information-wp-plugins-collect).
+This data is collected only for technical analysis, improvements and the possibility to contact the plugin user in case urgent issues need to be fixed (for example a critical security release that needs to be communicated to site owners).
+The plugin user can manage their preferences within the WP admin to control the collection of technical data.
+We advise opting in for this data collection, as it can enhance the plugin's performance.
+You may find more information on data collection in our [Plugins Privacy Notice](https://www.siteground.com/viewtos/siteground_plugins_privacy_notice).

+## Credits ##

+Photo credits to Anna Shvets https://www.pexels.com/@shvetsa